COLLINS LAKEVIEW FOREST

 The predominant commercial species on the lands are ponderosa pine (Pinus ponderosa) and white fir (Abies concolor) with minor amounts of sugar pine (Pinus lambertiana), western white pine (Pinus monticola), lodgepole pine (Pinus contorta) and incense cedar (Calocedrus decurrens).
 Non-Commercial tree species include aspen (Populus tremuloides) and western juniper (Juniperus occidentalis).
 Brush species include minor amounts of Klamath plum (Prunus subcordata), snowbrush (Ceanothus velutinus), squawcarpet (Ceanothus prostratus), mountain mahogany (Cercocarpus ledifolus), big sagebrush (Artemisia tridentata) and gray rabbitbrush (Chrysothamnus nauseosus).

-The following table is a list of the major tracts of land and an estimate of forested and non-forested acres of each tract.
+The following table is a list of the major tracts of land and an estimate of forested and non-forested acres of each tract:

 Approximately 95 percent of the adjacent landownership is federal, with the majority of that being the US Forest Service.